-How much does search engine marketing cost?
+How much should I be spending on search engine marketing?
 It’s a question every business owner asks when exploring SEM to reach new customers.

 How much businesses spend on SEM varies widely, but not because it is mysterious or risky.
 On the contrary, it’s widely accessible and detailed reporting ensures transparency.

 If you want to create a budget for SEM, you should come up with a number based on your goals and business operations.
 Consider how many new leads you’d like to bring in.

 A car dealership could set a goal of creating 50 sales leads per month from its SEM efforts.
 To start, the marketing team needs to know the number of visitors to the dealership’s website and how many of those become leads for the sales team.

 With this data they can calculate how different levels of SEM investment might result in different levels of success.
 If they currently pull in 25 qualified leads a month from their website, they need to double the website traffic to achieve their goal of 50 sales leads.